richmond-gakpetor/intro/README.md

 # 💫About Me :
-🔭 I’m currently working a Todo App using Provider for State Management.
+🔭 I’m currently working on a Next.js app using App router.
-🌱 I’m currently learning more about Flutter and Web development (MERN Stack).
+🌱 I’m currently learning more about Web architecture and Web development (MERN Stack).
-👯 I’m looking to collaborate on Flutter Projects.
+👯 I’m looking to collaborate on MERN Stack Projects.
-💬 Ask me about Flutter or Firebase.
+💬 Ask me about AI.
 ⚡ Fun fact: I watch a lot of YouTube videos.

 ## 🌐Socials